shabtronic/SeedCom/README.md

 this adds new make commands
 - REBOOT
 - FILE
+-
+3) Change the internal libs baudrate

+    see below "How do I change the transfer speed" - this must be done, else the code won't compile

-3) Add to your project
+4) Add to your project

 add SeedComServer.cpp to your local makefile